Martin

 methods and systems can be free of negatively charged impurities

-porous medium and shock region can also protect the membrane
+region.
+Accordingly, the porous medium and shock region can also

-comparatively difficult to clean and expensive to replace).
+typically is comparatively difficult to clean and expensive to

 FIG. 1 shows the basic elements of a desalination and